Genetics of aggression

 The field of psychology has been greatly influenced by the study of genetics.
 Decades of research have demonstrated that both genetic and environmental factors play a role in a variety of behaviors in humans and animals (e.g. Grigorenko & Sternberg, 2003).
+Aggression has been one of the main behaviors studied to understand how genes and the environment interact.
+In social psychology, aggression is usually defined as behavior intended to harm another person who wants to avoid that harm (Allen & Anderson, 2017).
 The genetic basis of aggression, however, remains poorly understood.
 Aggression is a multi-dimensional concept, but it can be generally defined as behavior that inflicts pain or harm on another.

 The genetic-developmental theory states that individual differences in a continuous phenotype result from the action of a large number of genes, each exerting an effect that works with environmental factors to produce the trait.
 This type of trait is influenced by multiple factors making it more complex and difficult to study than a simple Mendelian trait (one gene for one phenotype).